Murphy Memorial Library

 Campus Writing Center

-The Campus Writing Center serves residential undergraduate students, and it is currently operating in an online format for the fall 2020 semester (September 8–December 11).
+The Campus Writing Center serves residential undergraduate students, and it is currently operating in an online format for the spring 2021 semester (January 26–April 22).

 - Log into your student Schoology account.

-- Access Schoology’s page The Hub > Materials > Academics > Campus Writing Center > Open Office Hours
+- Access the Campus Writing Center page through the Hub > Materials > Academics > Campus Writing Center

 Appointments are also available.